Skip to content

 Following these public concerns, a preliminary investigation specific to the Joshua Creek area found cancer mortality rates to be lower than those observed across Halton and Ontario, reassuring current and prospective residents about community health standards.

-"Halton Region Public Health continues to work with the Province to monitor local trends in cancer incidence and mortality," the statement added.
+"Halton Region Public Health continues to work with the Province to monitor local trends in cancer incidence and mortality," the full statement added.

 Concerns led to the creation of Joshua Creek Inquiry, a website dedicated to raising awareness of the alleged issue and calling for additional safety measures.